charguer/optitrust/sc_artifact.md

 It will probably take about 20 minutes to install and configure VScode.
-Feel free to skip this part, which is mostly about setting keybindings, and has little scientific interest.
+Feel free to skip this part, which is mostly about setting keybindings, and has very little scientific interest.

 ### Installation of chromium-browser